howCodeORG/flo/README.md

 ```

 #### Flo bytecode
-Here's an example of the Flo bytecode produced by the compiler for the fibonacci function, that runs inside the virtual machine.
+Here's an example of the Flo bytecode produced by the compiler for the Fibonacci function.
+These are the actual instructions that run inside the virtual machine when you execute your program.
 ```
-Instructions (text)    :
+Instructions (disassembled):
 0 SETUP_FUNCTION 0
 2 LOAD_CONST 'n' (0)
 4 SETUP_PARAMS 1